zarillion/handynotes-plugins/docs/core/nodes.md

 * `questDeps` (int / int[ ])
   * Show this node if all `questID` in `questDeps` have been completed.

-### Optional Miscellaneous Properties
+### Optional Interaction Properties
-All Node class support the following _optional_ properties that affect how a node is interacted with:
+All Node class support the following _optional_ properties that affect a node's interaction:
 * `fgroup` (string)
   * A category of nodes that should be focused together when hovered or clicked.
 * `parent` (int)